uc-cdis/metadata-service/docs/metadata_adapters.md

 ```
 ### Schema

 The schema section is optional.
-It allows finer controls over the Elastic Search backend and if defined
+It allows user to have a finer level of control over the Elastic Search backend and if defined
 will allow for schema introspection via a JSON schema.
 A schema is of the form: